YDK-Solutions/ydk/sdk/python/core/docsgen/getting_started.rst

    $ sudo yum install https://devhub.cisco.com/artifactory/rpm-ydk/0.6.2/libydk-0.6.2-1.x86_64.rpm
    $ sudo ln –s /usr/bin/cmake3 /usr/bin/cmake && export PATH=/usr/bin/cmake:$PATH

+Please see `this issue on YDK GitHub <https://github.com/CiscoDevNet/ydk-gen/issues/518>`_ for any potential/usage installation on CentOS.

 macOS
 -----
 You can download the latest python package from here. **Note:** Please do not use the homebrew version of python as it causes issues with installing ydk packages.
 Please execute ``brew rm python python3`` to remove any homebrew python packages.